Rhodes Scholarship

-The Rhodes Scholarship is an international postgraduate award for students to study at the University of Oxford in Oxford, United Kingdom.
+The Rhodes Scholarship is a British-based international postgraduate award for students to study at the University of Oxford in Oxford, United Kingdom.
 The scholarship is open to people from all backgrounds around the world.

 Established in 1902, it is one of the oldest graduate scholarships in the world and one of the most prestigious international scholarship programmes.
 Its founder, Cecil John Rhodes, wanted to promote unity among English-speaking nations and instil a sense of civic-minded leadership and moral fortitude in future leaders, irrespective of their chosen career paths.

 The scholarship committee selects candidates based on a combination of literary and academic achievements, athletic involvement, character traits like truth and courage, and leadership potential, originally assessed on a 200-point scale.
 In 2018, the criteria were revised to emphasize using one's talents and caring for others.
 The American Rhodes Scholarship is highly competitive, with an acceptance rate of around four percent in recent years, while other countries have varying rates.
 Scholars can study full-time postgraduate courses at Oxford for one to three years, receiving financial support for tuition and living expenses, along with access to Rhodes House facilities.

-The Rhodes Scholarship has faced controversies since its inception, primarily concerning the exclusion of women and Black Africans.
+The Rhodes Scholarship has faced controversies since its inception, primarily concerning the exclusion of women and black Africans.
 Initially, the scholarship was limited to male students within the Commonwealth of Nations, Germany, and the United States, a restriction that only changed in 1977 following the passage of the Sex Discrimination Act.
-Protests for the inclusion of non-white scholars began in the 1970s, but it was not until 1991 that Black South Africans were awarded the scholarship due to the political changes in the country.
+Protests for the inclusion of non-white scholars began in the 1970s, but it was not until 1991 that black South Africans were awarded the scholarship due to the political changes in the country.
 Additionally, criticism of Cecil Rhodes's colonialist legacy has spurred movements calling for a reevaluation of the scholarship and its ties to Rhodes's views.
 Critics have also highlighted the tendency of recipients to pursue careers in business rather than public service, diverging from the scholarship's original intent.